We work to inspire stewardship among residents and visitors in support of the river we love.

 Solutions We Work On

-One for the Verde is a business community outreach program, through which Friends provides important funding for river and stream improvements, as well as educational projects along the Verde River and its tributaries in the Verde Valley.
-Because a healthy river sustains a healthy economy, One for the Verde partners with Verde Valley businesses to give them a customized way to collect funds, which are in turn awarded to Verde River Watershed groups that propose projects.
-Projects are selected from locally developed proposals submitted by Verde Valley schools, government agencies, and non-profits.
+Verde Business Conservation Partners is a business community outreach program, through which Friends provides important funding for river and stream improvements, as well as educational projects along the Verde River and its tributaries in the Verde Valley.
+Because a healthy river sustains a healthy economy, our partnership with Verde Valley businesses offers a customized way for consumers and businesses to support a healthy Verde Watershed.
+Donations from the program fund local conservation projects which are selected from proposals submitted by Verde Valley schools, government agencies, and non-profits.
 Businesses can feel good about contributing to watershed improvements and their customers can be assured their money is well spent to keep this cycle going for the river and local economies.